-- 4. (1) A financial services business shall, subject to the following provisions of these Regulations, ensure that the steps in paragraph (3) are carried out - - (a) when carrying out the activities in paragraphs (2)(a) and (b) and in the circumstances in paragraphs (2)(c) and (d), and - (b) in relation to a business relationship established prior to the coming into force of these Regulations - - (i) in respect of which there is maintained an anonymous account or an account which the financial services business knows, or has reasonable cause to suspect, is in a fictitious name, as soon as possible after the coming into force of these Regulations and in any event before such account is used again in any way, and - (ii) where it does not fall within subparagraph (i) and to the extent that such steps have not already been carried out, at appropriate times on a risk-sensitive basis. - (2) The activities and circumstances referred to in paragraph (1) are - - (a) establishing a business relationship, - (b) carrying out an occasional transaction, - (c) where the financial services business knows or suspects or has reasonable grounds for knowing or suspecting - - (i) that, notwithstanding any exemptions or thresholds pursuant to these Regulations, any party to a business relationship is engaged in money laundering or terrorist financing, or - (ii) that it is carrying out a transaction on behalf of a person, including a beneficial owner or underlying principal, who is engaged in money laundering or terrorist financing, and
+- 4. (1) A financial services business shall, subject to the following provisions of these Regulations, ensure that the steps in paragraph (3) are carried out - - (a) when carrying out the activities in paragraphs (2)(a) and (b) and in the circumstances in paragraphs (2)(c) and (d), and - (b) in relation to a business relationship established prior to the coming into force of these Regulations - - (i) in respect of which there is maintained an anonymous account or an account in a fictitious name, as soon as possible after the coming into force of these Regulations and in any event before such account is used again in any way, and - (ii) where it does not fall within subparagraph (i) and to the extent that such steps have not already been carried out, at appropriate times on a risk-sensitive basis. - (2) The activities and circumstances referred to in paragraph (1) are - - (a) establishing a business relationship, - (b) carrying out an occasional transaction, - (c) where the financial services business knows or suspects or has reasonable grounds for knowing or suspecting - - (i) that, notwithstanding any exemptions or thresholds pursuant to these Regulations, any party to a business relationship is engaged in money laundering or terrorist financing, or - (ii) that it is carrying out a transaction on behalf of a person, including a beneficial owner or underlying principal, who is engaged in money laundering or terrorist financing, and